cromlehg/BATT/README.md

 1. _Token_ - Token contract
 2. _PreITO_ - PreITO contract
 3. _ITO_ - ITO contract
+4. _SpecialWallet_ - Wallet contract
-4. _Configurator_ - contract with main configuration for production
+5. _Configurator_ - contract with main configuration for production

 ### How to manage contract
 To start working with contract you should follow next steps: